-The Graduate Faculty of North Carolina Agricultural and Technical State University exists as part of the total University Faculty.
-The primary function of the Graduate Faculty of NCA&T is to provide educational and research experiences which support high quality graduate education and to provide advice concerning policies associated with graduate programs at the University.
+The Graduate Faculty of North Carolina A&T State University (N.C.
+A&T or University) exist as part of the total university faculty.
+The primary function of the Graduate Faculty shall be to provide educational and research experiences which support a high quality graduate education and advise on policies associated with graduate programs at the university.